Franco-Dutch War: Negotiating the peace: 1676–1678

-Dutch admiral De Ruyter was killed at Augusta in April 1676 and the French achieved naval supremacy in the Western Mediterranean when their galleys surprised the Dutch/Spanish fleet at anchor at Palermo in June.
+Looking to aid Spain in the defense of Sicily, the Dutch Republic sent a small fleet under command of De Ruyter to the Mediterranean Sea.
+De Ruyter disapproved of the operation, because he thought that his fleet was insufficient to change the balance of power in the Mediterranean, in which the French had a very strong presence.
+Under pressure from the admiralty he had accepted command anyway.
+His doubts would soon be justified, but not after he repulsed an attack of a superior French fleet under Abraham Duquesne at Stromboli.
+Several months later in April 1676 De Ruyter repeated this feat at the Battle of Augusta, but was mortally wounded in the process.
+The French would achieve naval supremacy in the Western Mediterranean after their galleys surprised the Dutch/Spanish fleet at anchor at Palermo in June.
 However, French intervention had been opportunistic; friction arose with the anti-Spanish rebels, the cost of operations was prohibitive and Messina was evacuated in early 1678.

 In Northern Germany meanwhile the Swedish position crumbled.
 In 1675, most of Swedish Pomerania and the Duchy of Bremen had been taken by the Brandenburgers, Imperials, and Danes.
 In December 1677, the elector of Brandenburg captured Stettin.
-Stralsund fell on October 11, 1678.
-Greifswald, Sweden's last possession on the continent, was lost on November 5.
-Swedish seapower was annihilated, by the Danish and Dutch fleets under Niels Juel and Cornelis Tromp after the battles of Battle of Öland and Battle of Køge Bay, but the Danish invasion of Scania was less successful.
-After the very bloody Battle of Lund and the Battle of Landskrona Danish forces were evacuated back to Denmark.
+Stralsund fell on 11 October 1678.
+Greifswald, Sweden's last possession on the continent, was lost on 5 November.
+Swedish seapower was annihilated, by the Danish and Dutch fleets under Niels Juel and Cornelis Tromp after the battles of Öland and Køge Bay, but the Danish invasion of Scania was less successful.
+After the very bloody Battle of Lund and the Battle of Landskrona the main body of the Danish forces was moved to southern Denmark, but the hostilities in Scania did not cease until September 1679.

 The peace talks that began at Nijmegen in 1676 were given a greater sense of urgency in November 1677 when William married his cousin Mary, Charles II of England's niece.
 An Anglo-Dutch defensive alliance followed in March 1678, although English troops did not arrive in significant numbers until late May.
 Louis seized this opportunity to improve his negotiating position and captured Ypres and Ghent in early March, before signing a peace treaty with the Dutch on 10 August.

 The Battle of Saint-Denis was fought three days later on 13 August, when a combined Dutch-Spanish force attacked the French army under Luxembourg.
 The French were forced to withdraw, which ensured that Mons remained in Spanish hands.
-On 19 August, Spain and France agreed an armistice, followed by a formal peace treaty on 17 September.
+On 19 August, Spain and France agreed to an armistice, followed by a formal peace treaty on 17 September.